-CT angiograms are usually performed in the radiology department of a hospital or an outpatient imaging facility.
+A CT coronary angiogram is usually done in the radiology department of a hospital or an outpatient imaging facility.

 Before the procedure

-Your doctor might give you a medication called a beta blocker to slow your heart rate, enabling the scan to produce a clearer image.
+Before a CT coronary angiogram, you may receive a medication called a beta blocker to slow your heart rate.
+Doing so provides clearer images on the CT scan.
 Let your health care provider know if you've had side effects from beta blockers in the past.

 During the procedure

-A technician will operate the machine from a room that's separated from your exam room by a glass window.
-There will be an intercom system that allows you and the technician to communicate with each other.
+A care provider operates the CT machine from a room that's separated from your exam room by a glass window.
+An intercom system allows you and the provider to talk to each other.

 After the procedure

-After your CT angiogram is completed, you can return to your normal daily activities.
+After your CT coronary angiogram is completed, you can return to your normal daily activities.
 You should be able to drive yourself home or to work.
-Drink plenty of water to help flush the dye from your system.
+Drink plenty of water to help flush the dye from your body.

-The images from your CT angiogram should be ready soon after your test.
-Usually, the health care provider who asked you to have a CT angiogram should discuss the results of the test with you.
+The images from your CT coronary angiogram should be ready soon after your test.
+The health care provider who asked you to have the test likely will discuss the results of the test with you.

-Regardless of the results of your test, it's a good idea to make lifestyle changes to help protect your heart.
-These include:
+Regardless of the results of a CT coronary angiogram, it's always a good idea to make lifestyle changes to help protect the heart.
+Heart-healthy lifestyle changes include:

 - Eat healthy foods.
-A heart-healthy diet based on fruits, vegetables and whole grains — and low in saturated fat, cholesterol and sodium — can help you control your weight, blood pressure and cholesterol.
+A heart-healthy diet rich in fruits, vegetables and whole grains — and low in saturated fat, cholesterol and sodium — can help control weight, blood pressure and cholesterol.

 - Manage health conditions.
-If you have high blood pressure, elevated cholesterol or diabetes, take your medications as directed.
-Ask your doctor how often you need follow-up visits.
+For high blood pressure, high cholesterol or diabetes, take medications as directed.
+Ask your provider how often you need follow-up visits.